machal/cssmine-content/fallback-strategie-css3.md

 Here feature detection comes into play.
 However, I would like to express a mild outrage over using browser detection.
 You may ask: "What the hell is browser detection"?
-In the past, by using CSS hacks or detecting User Agent signature we were able to detect a particular browser that does not understand certain properties.
+In the past, by using CSS hacks or detecting User Agent signature we were able to pinpoint a particular browser that does not understand certain properties.
 That was OK to do when there were two or three older versions of Internet Explorer.

 Nowdays, every CSS3 property is supported (or not supported) by a different group of browsers.
-Sometimes, it is just Internet Explorer prior to version 8, sometimes Internet Explorer 9 and lower, sometimes Opera Mini… Sometimes even older Android browsers join the group… Who knows what will come in a year's time.
+Sometimes, it is just Internet Explorer prior to version 8, sometimes Internet Explorer 9 and lower, sometimes Opera Mini… Sometimes even older Android browsers join the group… Who knows what will come in one year's time.
 Therefore, it is much easier to detect feature support, not browser support.
 We can then forget the browsers.